Friday, January 31, 2025

 In 1957, Dr. King laid out four lessons for overcoming oppression. http://www.edchange.org/multicultural/speeches/mlk_birth.html

 We need to apply Dr. King's lessons in bringing about systemic change.
-We will not succeed if we simple-mindedly taxing the rich, nor by following the Democrats' formula, nor by defensively hiding from change like Conservatives!
+We will not succeed by simple-mindedly taxing the rich, nor by following the Democrats' formula, nor by defensively hiding from change like Conservatives!
+Dr. King's lessons can be applied, and we can reach for systemic change by reaching for the following goals.

 1. Let us overcome identity politics (also called partisan politics).
 In identity politics a win for the others is seen as a loss for me.
 Scrap identity politics!
 Individual equity and reaching for individual potential should be universal aims, not equality among identity groups.
 We will never reach equality for all identity groups.
-The battles between identity groups simply means that society is endlessly pivoting instead of improving the settings and the lives of people.
-Meanwhile, for a person to reach one's potential can be achieved, can be achieved each time a person reaches a personal goal and then looks to see what else one can accomplish.
+The battles between identity groups simply means that society is endlessly pivoting.
+The goals of governments at all levels and of communities need to center on improving the settings for reaching individual achievements and on enriching the possibilities of the lives of people.
+Meanwhile, for a person to reach one's potential does not cancel out the possibilities of any others.
+Unlike the unending quest for equality, individual equity is possible based on each person setting and reaching goals within yearly spans, and incrementally coming closer to the ideal version one envisions for oneself.

-2. Corporations are not citizens, they are owned internationally.
+2. Corporations are not citizens of any one nation, they are owned internationally.
 We do not allow foreign citizens to advertise and campaign on ballot measures and elections.
 Those are meant solely for the nation's citizens.
 Stop the corporations from influencing our votes too.
 Drive out their money!
-Their money is directing our nation to do the bidding of corporate investors.
+Their money and their intentions are directing our nation to do the bidding of corporate investors.
 Our governments, our legislatures and agencies need to bound to the best interests of the citizens.

 3. Achieve an annual income cap, possibly at $15 million per person.
 With a 100% tax on all earnings after the first $15 million per year, we can change the incentives throughout the economy.
 No one will want to pay such a tax.
 What employers had ear-marked for excessive income can be kept by businesses.
-Then businesses can efficiently use that money in smart ways, smarter than governments can do with money.
+Then businesses can efficiently use that money in smart ways, smarter than governments can do with the money.
 And if no one pays the tax on earnings above the income cap, then governments will not get those funds.
+Those funds (at one time meant for excessive incomes) will also perform for the full economy, rather than being secreted off to some tax haven, stashed away without any productive outcomes.

 4. Human Rights can be strengthened in a Civil Society where the exercise of Civil Liberties are encouraged.
 Thomas Jefferson was wrong to suggest "All . . . are endowed by their Creator with certain, inalienable rights . . . . " God did not give out rights during the lifetimes of Yosef (interpreter of dreams) or of Moses or of Jesus or of Mohammed or of Martin Luther.
 God did not change and God did not give out rights in the 1770s.
 People demanded respect from monarchies, and when citizens demonstrated they could be responsible when exercising their Civil Liberties, then Human Rights evolved.
 Those Rights evolved out of civil societies where civil liberties can be exercised.
 That is why human rights are in doubt in Myanmar, and Russia and Yemen and North Korea.
 God is not forsaking those societies.
 They have not achieved civility, so human rights are in doubt.